Dominic Moore: Tampa Bay Lightning, departure from hockey

 Becoming a free agent following the season, Moore signed with the Tampa Bay Lightning on a two-year, $2.2 million contract.
 For the second-straight year, Moore reached the Eastern Conference Finals, though his team again was defeated, this time to the eventual Stanley Cup champions, the Boston Bruins.

 On February 10, 2012, during the 2011–12 season, Moore was fined $2,500 for an interference infraction that injured the New York Rangers' Ruslan Fedotenko.
 On February 16, Moore was traded to the San Jose Sharks, along with a seventh-round draft pick, in exchange for a second-round pick.
 With the trade, it marked Moore's ninth NHL club and the seventh time in his career he has been traded.

 Moore played just the first three games of the Sharks in the 2012 playoffs after learning his wife, Katie, had been diagnosed with liver cancer.
 He sat out the 2012–13 season to tend to Katie, who died in January 2013.

 Return to the Rangers

 He returned to hockey in the 2013 off-season by signing a one-year contract with the Rangers, the team that first drafted him in 2000.

 Moore would be a crucial piece of the Rangers' deep 2014 playoff run, and his perseverance in returning after a tragic loss earned him the Bill Masterton Memorial Trophy.
-Reaching the Eastern Conference Finals for the third time in his career, Moore finally reached the Stanley Cup Finals after scoring the only goal of Game 6 against the Montreal Canadiens, sending the Rangers to their first Final in 20 years.
-The Finals, however, would be won in five games by the Los Angeles Kings.
+Reaching the Eastern Conference Finals for the third time in his career, Moore finally reached the Stanley Cup Final after scoring the only goal of Game 6 against the Montreal Canadiens, sending the Rangers to their first Final in 20 years.
+The Final, however, would be won in five games by the Los Angeles Kings.

 On July 1, 2014, Moore re-signed with the Rangers on a two-year, $3 million contract.